yehia67/documentation/iri/0.1/references/api-reference.md

 ## wereAddressesSpentFrom

-Check if an address was ever spent from, either in the current epoch or in any previous epochs.
+Check if an address was ever withdrawn from, either in the current epoch or in any previous epochs.

-If an address has a pending transaction, it's also considered spent.
+If an address has a pending transaction, it's also considered 'spent'.

 ### Parameters